What cats live in groups?

 Lions

-I don’t think I need to discuss this in much detail because all the world knows that lions living prides i.e. groups, and they are the only big cat who does this.
+I don’t think I need to discuss this in much detail because all the world knows that lions living prides i.e. groups, and they are the only big cats who do this.
 The social system of lions is different to that of other wild cat species.
-In other wild cat species the social organisation consists of a male range that overlaps the ranges of several females.
+In other wild cat species, the social organisation consists of a male range that overlaps the ranges of several females.
 In lion prides such as in the Gir Forest of India (Asiatic lion) males and females lead separate lives and associate during mating and at large hunts.
 The prides are made up of related females, their young and subadult male offspring.
 The average number of adult females in a pride is between 4 and 5 (within the range 1-11).
 The males make up coalitions of 2-6 individuals.

 Lions including a group (pride) 2 white lions, asleep on the road in Kruger NP.

-In the Serengeti of Africa a pride is made up of 2-18 adult females, their cubs, and 1-7 males.
+In the Serengeti of Africa, a pride is made up of 2-18 adult females, their cubs, and 1-7 males.
 All the females are related and are the core of the pride which is made up of sisters, daughters, cousins and aunts.
 The females do most of the hunting and killing but the males displace females and their cubs at kills.

 Pride of lions.
 Photo: Mandy on Flickr